ultrain-os/u3.js/README.md

 ## Usage

-if you use u3.js in browser environment, reference the below example.
+if you use u3.js in browser environment, reference the example below.

         <!DOCTYPE html>
         <html lang="en">